koconnor3/filterBy/README.md

-# Red Labels for Pivotal Tracker
+# FilterBy for Pivotal Tracker

 This Chrome extension for Pivotal Tracker makes it very easy to see which of your stories are assigned to yourself in all panels (rather than the all encompassing and unsort-able 'My Work' panel)